-Please do not work out the day of the procedure as the body heat will expands the pores.
+Please do not work out the day of the procedure as the body heat will expand the pores.

-Avoid heavy sunlight and especially sunburn 3 days before procedure.
-Skin should not be in process of healing before procedure!
+Avoid heavy sunlight and especially sunburn 3 days before the procedure.
+The skin should not be in the process of healing before the procedure!

 - Do NOT drink coffee or anything with caffeine the day of the procedure.